VSI Media Robot Utility Installation and User Guide

 HOME

 Returns a cartridge from the specified location to its home (previous) location.
 The home position varies between different media robots.
-To find out the home location on your media robot, consult your hardware documentation or issue the command and observe the placement of the mechanism.
+To find out the home location on your media robot, consult your hardware documentation.

 HOME [ ROBOT robot_name ] { PORT port_number | SLOT slot_number | DRIVE drive_number | TRANSPORT transport_number }